Azure AI Fundamentals (AI-900)

 What should you do?

-Set Primary metric
+Set Primary metric to accuracy.

-Enable Explain best model
+Enable Explain best model.

-Set Max concurrent iterations
+Set Max concurrent iterations to 0.

-Set Validation type
+Set Validation type to Auto.

 To meet the Microsoft transparency principle for responsible AI, you need to ensure that the chosen machine learning model can be explained and its decisions understood.
 In Azure Machine Learning's automated machine learning UI, enabling the Explain best model feature provides model interpretability features, which help you understand why the best model made specific predictions.
 This aligns with the transparency principle, which focuses on making AI systems and their decisions as open and understandable as possible.

-, choosing max concurrent iterations, or changing the validation type affects model performance but does not address transparency or interpretability.
+Setting the primary metric to accuracy, choosing max concurrent iterations, or changing the validation type affects model performance but does not address transparency or interpretability.
 Only enabling model explanation directly supports this responsible AI principle.

 When asked about responsible or ethical AI principles such as transparency, focus on features that help users understand, explain, or audit the model (for example, model explanation, feature importance).
 Accuracy and training-related settings do not address ethical principles directly.